 - Model/style identifier.

-Tip: Amazon sellar SKUs will be the most prevalent SKUs your company will handle for items, it may also be helpful to add an identifier for where the product is being sold.
-It’s a good idea to include such an indication in this scenario, such as “AM”.
+Tip: Amazon seller SKUs will be the most prevalent SKUs your company will handle for items; adding an identifier for where the product is being sold may also be helpful.
+Including an indication in this scenario, such as “AM”, is a good idea.
 And all future new items should use the same SKU format.

 Examples of Amazon SKUs

-Merchant-generated SKUs are different from Amazon SKUs depending on the business’s internal standards.
+Merchant-generated SKUs differ from Amazon SKUs depending on the business’s internal standards.
 What these rules look like is dependent on what you’re selling.